-You’ll leave the stress of driving to your knowledgeable guides throughout, and as this is a vacation package, your hotels, excursions and transfers will be sorted prior to your arrival.
+You’ll leave the stress of driving to your knowledgeable guides throughout, and as this is a vacation package, your hotels, excursions, and transfers will be sorted prior to your arrival.

 One of Iceland's most popular attractions, this serene spa boasts vivid blue waters unlike anything else on earth; a range of healing therapies and spectacular surroundings, of volcanoes and barren lava fields.
 A dip here is a perfect way to rejuvenate from your travels in preparation for the exciting days ahead.

 After enjoying the spa, another bus will transfer you to the capital of Reykjavik.
-Once you have checked into your hotel, be sure to explore the city, which is increasingly being recognised for its thriving culture.
+Once you have checked into your hotel, be sure to explore the city, which is increasingly being recognized for its thriving culture.

-Inland, you will be exposed to the glaciers of Eyjafjallajokull, Myrdalsjokull and, towards the end of your journey, Vatnajokull, the largest ice cap in Europe.
-Out to sea, you’ll witness spectacular coastal features, such as the jagged Westman Islands, the Reynisdrangar sea stacks and Dyrholaey rock arch.
+Inland, you will be exposed to the glaciers of Eyjafjallajokull, Myrdalsjokull, and, towards the end of your journey, Vatnajokull, the largest ice cap in Europe.
+Out to sea, you’ll witness spectacular coastal features, such as the jagged Westman Islands, the Reynisdrangar sea stacks, and Dyrholaey rock arch.
 The black sand beaches are beautiful in and of themselves, particularly at Reynisfjara.

 There are also plenty of stunning waterfalls along this stretch, three of which you’ll come to early in your journey.
-Seljalandsfoss is most known for its serenity and the unusual cavern behind it; Gljufrabui is hidden in a small gorge and overlooked by most, and Skogafoss is renowned for its incredible power.
+Seljalandsfoss is most known for its serenity and the unusual cavern behind it.
+Gljufrabui is hidden in a small gorge and overlooked by most, and Skogafoss is renowned for its incredible power.

 You’ll discover a fourth waterfall towards the end of your trip when you stop at the spectacular nature reserve of Skaftafell.
-Svartifoss, which is surrounded by bizarre columns of black basalt rock, is but one of many incredible features here, alongside lava landscapes, serene lagoons, and many glacier tongues.
+Svartifoss, surrounded by bizarre columns of black basalt rock, is but one of many incredible features here, alongside lava landscapes, serene lagoons, and many glacier tongues.

-After exploring the incredible range of sites south Iceland has to offer, you’ll retire for the night in a hotel in the south-east.
+After exploring the incredible range of sites south Iceland has to offer, you’ll retire for the night in a hotel in the southeast.

 A short walk from the lagoon is the Diamond Beach, where the icebergs finally wash up on the black sands, glistening beautifully as they slowly melt into the surf.